-The traditional Papuan tribal penis gourd (also known as a “koteka” or “horim” or “phallocrypt”) is worn by Papuan tribesmen to hide their family jewels, coins and bills.
-Except for their gourd, the men go naked and have no pockets.
-But more importantly, their gourds preserve modesty and conceal prized masculine genitalia.
-Nevertheless, testicles are left exposed to full public view.
-No, the men don’t always sit in “lady-like” positions so prepare to expand your previous socially acceptable perceptions when visiting these remote tribes.
+The traditional Papuan tribal penis gourd (also known as a “koteka” or “horim” or “phallocrypt”) is worn by Papuan tribesmen to hide their family jewels, coins, and bills.
+Except for their gourd, these men go naked and have no pockets yet they somehow manage to stuff their money into the very limited environs of their gourds.
+So it’s not a culture where you’d want to ask for small change.
+But more importantly, these gourds preserve modesty all the while concealing prized genitalia.
+Albeit, their testicles are left exposed to full public view.
+No, these men don’t always sit in “lady-like” positions so prepare to expand your previous socially acceptable perceptions when visiting these remote tribes.
 Their villages are hidden deep in the interior reaches of the Baliem Valley located in the Indonesian state of Papua (formerly known as Irian Jaya).
-Papua shares a rather huge island with the country of Papua New Guinea to the east where warring “pay back” societies abound to this day.
+Papua shares a rather huge island with the country of Papua New Guinea to the east where warring “payback” societies abound to this day.
 When one tribe is “wronged” by another, someone must die to clear the debt.

 The deceased is always buried with his penis gourd prominently displayed.

-If you are wondering how the virile warrior men of Papua keep their kotekas erect all day, no, they haven’t yet discovered Viagra.
+If you are wondering how the virile warrior men of Papua keep their kotekas erect all day, no, they haven’t yet discovered the modern wonders of Viagra.
 Their feat is accomplished via simple laws of physics.
 The protruding tip of the gourd is tied with a thin fiber string that is looped around the upper abdomen.
-At the base of this elongated penile sheath a small hole has been pierced through which another fiber string is attached then looped and cinched rather tightly around a blatantly exposed scrotum.
+At the base of this elongated penile sheath, a small hole has been pierced with another fiber string that is looped and cinched rather tightly around a blatantly exposed scrotum.
 When all is firmly secure, you’ll hear the men begin to speak in rather high-pitched tonality.

-(If you are doubting this description, please see the Wikipedia version for verification.)
+(If you are doubting the veracity of my descriptions, please see the Wikipedia version for verification.)

-In the early 1970s the conservative Indonesian Muslim government launched “Operasi Koteka” (“Operation Penis Gourd”) to encourage the Papuan men and boys to wear shorts and shirts, which were more “modern.”
-But the Papuan tribesmen did not have changes of clothing, did not have soap, and were unfamiliar with the care of such clothes so the unwashed clothing caused skin diseases.
+In the early 1970s the rather conservative Indonesian Muslim government launched “Operasi Koteka” (“Operation Penis Gourd”) to encourage the Papuan men and boys to wear shorts and shirts, which were more “modern.”
+But the Papuan tribesmen did not have changes in clothing, did not have soap, and were unfamiliar with the care of such clothes so the unwashed clothing caused skin diseases.
 And there were reports of men wearing the shorts as hats.
 Eventually the official, yet ill-advised, government campaign was abandoned.
-Nevertheless, these days Western clothing is required in government buildings and children must wear Western clothing at school.
-In remote tribal villages the old men, virile male teenagers and young boys still cherish the grandiose display of their indigenous penis gourds while the women and girls seem indulgent while embracing undisguised smirks.
+However, these days Western clothing is required in government buildings and children must wear Western clothing at school.
+Nevertheless, in remote tribal villages, the old men, virile male teenagers and young boys still cherish the grandiose display of their indigenous penis gourds while the women and girls seem indulgent yet with undisguised smirks.

-When tourists trek between Papuan villages, distant drum beats are often heard—a long distance audible cue for the next villagers to prepare their wares ready for sale, items to be strewn along the path.
+When tourists trek between Papuan villages, distant drumbeats are often heard—a long-distance audible cue for the next villagers to prepare their wares ready for sale, items to be strewn along a well-trodden path.
 Most likely there will be a few gourds on display but beware of new versus used.
-A timely tip: If the gourd has a burnt tip, it’s a sure sign some warrior wore it while sitting close to the campfire one cold night during heated discussion when a half coconut shell filled with potent homemade brew was passed around and long tales of elongated, curvaceous gourds were told.
+A timely tip: If the gourd has a burnt tip, it’s a sure sign some warrior wore it while sitting close to the campfire one chilly evening during a heated discussion when a half-coconut shell filled with potent homebrew was passed around and long tales of elongated, curly gourds were told.

-Most tourists and adventure trekkers don’t leave Papua without visiting one of the many tribal curio shops scattered around the Baliem Valley where the airport is located.
-(To this day no roads exist into such deep jungle.
-The only way in or out is to fly.)
-Naturally there are dozens of penis gourds on display to satisfy tempting visions of wild, inebriated masculine cosplay back home or at least a quick thrill in the mirror.
-Gourds of all sizes, shapes, curvatures and weird configurations to satisfy just about any proclivity are available but don’t ask for a fitting room.
+Most tourists, especially male penis-gourd-souvenir-seeking adventure trekkers, don’t leave Papua without visiting one of the many tribal curio shops where exotic and curvaceous gourds are usually on display.
+Naturally, these shops feature dozens of penis gourds that could satisfy tempting visions of wild, inebriated masculine cosplay back home or at least a quick thrill in the mirror.
+Gourds of all sizes, shapes, curvatures and weird configurations to satisfy just about any proclivity are available but please don’t ask for a fitting room.

-This old tribal codger didn’t seem to be a happy camper.
+During my trek I spotted this old tribal codger who wore a rather limp gourd and didn’t seem to be a happy camper.